AyishaR/dicom-parse/README.md

 #### To do
 * Manage attributes with sub-sequences (Store as seperate csv under folder).
-* Resolve package error tat occurs while parsing images in certain DICOM files.
+* Resolve package error that occurs while parsing images in certain DICOM files.
 * Find a better way to store private attributes (better retrieval).